greenelab/meta-review/manuscript.md

     [anthonygitter](https://twitter.com/anthonygitter)<br>
   <small>
-     Department of Biostatistics and Medical Informatics, University of Wisconsin-Madison; Morgridge Institute for Research · Funded by NIH U54AI117924
+     Department of Biostatistics and Medical Informatics, University of Wisconsin-Madison; Morgridge Institute for Research
   </small>

 ## Abstract {.page_break_before}

-Scientific literature reviews are ideal for open, collaborative writing.
+Open, collaborative research is a powerful paradigm that can immensely strengthen the scientific process by integrating broad and diverse expertise.
-Allowing any interested individual to contribute as an author can strengthen a review, providing broad and fair coverage of the subject matter.
+However, traditional research and multi-author writing processes break down at scale.
-However, the traditional multi-author writing process breaks down at scale.
+New tools and workflows that rely on automation can ensure correctness and fairness in massively collaborative research.
-We present techniques for overcoming the challenges of open manuscript writing.
+We present techniques for overcoming challenges of open research, with special emphasis on manuscript writing.
-These include approaches for managing distributed authors and our new software, named Manubot, for automating citation and manuscript building.
+These include approaches for managing distributed authors and our new software, named Manubot, for automating citation and many other aspects of manuscript building.

 ## Introduction {.page_break_before}